SalomePlatform/adao/doc/en/reference.rst

 ================================================================================

-The following sections present the reference description of the ADAO commands and keywords available through the GUI or through scripts.
+The following sections present the reference description of the ADAO commands and keywords available through the textual interface (TUI), the graphical interface (GUI) or through scripts.
 Two first common sections present the :ref:`section_reference_entry` and the :ref:`section_reference_special_entry`.
 After that, one describes successively the :ref:`section_reference_assimilation` and the :ref:`section_reference_checking`.

-Each command or keyword to be defined through the ADAO GUI has some properties.
+Each command or keyword to be defined through the ADAO TUI or GUI has some properties.
 The first property is to be *required*, *optional* or only factual, describing a type of input.
 The second property is to be an "open" variable with a fixed type but with any value allowed by the type, or a "restricted" variable, limited to some specified values.
-The embedded case editor GUI having build-in validating capacities, the properties of the commands or keywords given through this GUI are automatically correct.
+The embedded case editor GUI having build-in validating capacities, the properties of the commands or keywords given through this interface are automatically correct.

 .. _section_reference_entry: